Adolescent Studies

 Subjects taught

-Research Methodologies & Design M 10
+• Research Methodologies & Design

-Contemporary Discourses in Youth Studies M 10
+• Contemporary Discourses in Youth Studies

 Entry requirements

-All applicants will be required to attend for interview to ascertain their suitability for the programme.
+-All applicants will be required to attend for interview to ascertain their suitability for the programme.

-In the case of overseas applications, whose first language is not English, applicants will have to provide either certification of completion of a primary degree through the medium of English or submit the official results of English Language competency demonstrated through the completion of English language proficiency tests indicating a minimum score of to B2+ in the Common European Framework of Reference for Languages (CEFRL).
-Certification may be evidenced through the production of a certificate of IELTS Level 6.5 or equivalent) or equivalent competency tests, if applicable.
+-In the case of overseas applications, whose first language is not English, applicants will have to provide either certification of completion of a primary degree through the medium of English or submit the official results of English Language competency demonstrated through the completion of English language proficiency tests indicating a minimum score of to B2+ in the Common European Framework of Reference for Languages (CEFRL).

-All international applicants must meet the visa requirements for study in Ireland.
+-All international applicants must meet the visa requirements for study in Ireland.

 Assessment Info